danielthedifficult/git-ai-summary/README.md

 Get Friendly User-safe Commit toKen Explanations Done

-This Node.js package is designed to take a git repository's commit history and use the OpenAI ChatGPT API to summarize and/or translate it.
+This takes a git repository's commit history and uses the OpenAI ChatGPT API to summarize and/or translate it.

 It provides a convenient way to generate summaries and translations of a project's commit history, which can be helpful for freelancers or developers who need to communicate their work to non-technical clients or colleagues who speak a different language.